ElienDiaz/eliendiaz.github.io/_pages/about.md

 layout: about
 title: About
 permalink: /
-subtitle: Student Researcher with the <a href='https://graphics.cs.utah.edu/'>University of Utah Graphics Lab</a>.
+subtitle: PhD Student - <a href='https://graphics.cs.utah.edu/'>University of Utah Graphics Lab</a>.

 profile:
   align: right